 You just got your DSLR, maybe a fast prime lens and you go out for your first photo safari!
-You shoot all day and I bet you cant wait to see what it looks like when you get home and you think “Oh no my photos!
+You shoot all day and I bet you cant wait to see what it looks like when you get home.
+So you get there and see washed out white no pop all dull, and you think “Oh no my photos!
 They’re flat!”
 So you go online only to find out about this program called Lightroom, which will fix your photos!
 You think to yourself, “Awesome lets get this!”
 Your excitement quickly turns to dismay as you find out that you now need to pay a monthly subscription for this magical software.
 Well what if you didn’t want to pay, or what if you use linux where its not available?
 Enter my free and cross platform workflow for photography, it works well enough for professional photographers and amateurs alike!

 Image Editing and Post Cleanup